neeteshops/backend-assessment/README.md

     "type": "debit"
   }'

-#if you want run test cases
+#if you want to run test cases

 # Run only unit tests (fast)
 npm run test:unit